Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 3: Each comment should display the comment text body, date posted and author

 ### Tasks:
-- [x] Import Comments model into views.py
+- &check; Import Comments model into views.py
-- [x] Add comments queryset with logic to RecipeDetails view
+- &check; Add comments queryset with logic to RecipeDetails view
-- [x] Add comments loop and logic into recipe_details template
+- &check; Add comments loop and logic into recipe_details template
-- [x] Test functionality
+- &check; Test functionality

 23. As a **user** I can **view a list of the most popular recipes on the home page** so that **I can look at an ordered list of the most popular recipes within the community**